Hydroponics DIY: Growing Your Plants Using the Nutrient Film Technique (NFT)

 The components needed to create an NFT hydroponic system include a reservoir, a pump, tubing, filters and net pots to hold the plants, and of course the nutrient solution.

-The Reservoir for A Nft Hydroponic System
+The Reservoir for A NFT Hydroponic System

 The reservoir holds the water and nutrients needed to grow plants.
 This nutrient solution is pumped through the system in a continuous flow.
 The tubing connects the reservoirs together and carries the water to the channels.